 Navigate to Rules to see the three rules in the application template:

 Brace temperature high: This rule triggers when the device temperature of the smart knee brace is greater than 95°F over a 5-minute window.
 Use this rule to alert the patient and care team, and cool the device down remotely.

 Fall detected: This rule is triggers if a patient fall is detected.
 Use this rule to configure an action to deploy an operational team to assist the patient who has fallen.

 Patch battery low: This rule is triggers when the battery level on the device goes below 10%.
 Use this rule to trigger a notification to the patient to charge their device.

-Jobs let you run bulk operations on a set of devices, using device groups as the input.
+Use jobs to run bulk operations on a set of devices, using device groups to select the devices.
 The application template has two sample jobs that an operator can run:

 Update knee brace firmware: This job finds devices in the device group Devices with outdated firmware and runs a command to update those devices to the latest firmware version.
 This sample job assumes that the devices can handle an update command and then fetch the firmware files from the cloud.

 Re-provision devices: You have a set of devices that have recently been returned to the hospital.
-This job finds devices in the device group Provision devices and runs a command to re-provision them for the next set of patients.
+This job finds devices in the device group Provisioned devices and runs a command to reprovision them for the next set of patients.

-Select the Devices tab and then select an instance of the Smart Knee Brace.
+Navigate to Devices and then select a Smart Knee Brace instance.
 There are three views to explore information about the particular device that you've selected.
-These views are created and published when you build the device template for your device. therefore, these views are consistent across all the devices that you connect or simulate.
+These views are created and published when you build the device template for your device.
+These views are consistent across all the devices of that type.